TrinityCore/tc-wiki/database/335/world/creature_text.md

 &nbsp;

 ### Emote
-The emote that the creature plays when the text is executed.
-Emotes can be obtained from the Emotes.dbc &nbsp;
+The [Emote ID](/files/DBC/335/emotes#id) that the creature plays when the text is executed.
+&nbsp;

 ### Duration